-New publication guidelines for systematic reviews from BMC MedicineJanuary 28th, 2013 in Other /
+New publication guidelines for systematic reviews from BMC MedicineJanuary 28, 2013 in Medicine & Health / Other

 Two articles in BioMed Central's open access journal BMC Medicine by Geoff Wong, Trisha Greenhalgh and colleagues, propose publication guidelines for both realist synthesis and meta-narrative reviews.

 These are the first set of extensive guidelines covering the two types of analysis and will be invaluable to clinical researchers as well as journal editors.
 The standards were developed as part of the RAMESES (Realist And Meta-narrative Evidence Syntheses Evolving Standards) project.
 The RAMESES project is a NIHR funded international collaboration to produce such guidance and standards for these new forms of systematic review - Realist synthesis and Meta-narrative reviews.
 The guidelines are co-published in the Journal of Advanced Nursing and are freely accessible on Wiley Online Library.

 There is growing interest in realist synthesis as an alternative systematic review method.
 This approach offers the potential to expand the knowledge base in policy-relevant areas - for example by explaining the success, failure or mixed fortunes of complex interventions.
 Meta-narrative review is one of an emerging menu of new approaches to qualitative and mixed-method systematic review.